samrith-s/react-select-input/README.md

 ### Options
 Prop | Type | Default
 --- | :---: | ---
-key | String | `"react-input-select"` Unique key for the component. style | Object | `null` Any custom inline styles that need to be passed. value | String | `""` The value to either populate or control the component. valueKey | String | `"value"` The key from your options which you want to use as the value key.
+key | String | `"react-select-input"` Unique key for the component. style | Object | `null` Any custom inline styles that need to be passed. value | String | `""` The value to either populate or control the component. valueKey | String | `"value"` The key from your options which you want to use as the value key.
 Should be unique.